meta-fun/awesome-software-supply-chain-security/README.md

 - [Tern](https://github.com/tern-tools/tern) - A software package inspection tool that can create a Software Bill of Materials (SBOM) for containers.
 It's written in Python3 with a smattering of shell scripts.
 - [Syft](https://github.com/anchore/syft) - CLI tool and library for generating a Software Bill of Materials from container images and filesystems.
 - [bom](https://github.com/kubernetes-sigs/bom) - A utility to generate SPDX-compliant Bill of Materials manifests
+- [ko](https://github.com/google/ko) - Build and deploy Go applications on Kubernetes, support generate upload SBOM etc.

 ## Software Composition Analysis
+- [Open Source Insights](https://deps.dev/) - Open Source Insights is an experimental service developed and hosted by Google to help developers better understand the structure, construction, and security of open source software packages.
 - [DependencyTrack](https://github.com/orgs/DependencyTrack/repositories) - Dependency-Track is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain.
 - [DependencyCheck](https://github.com/jeremylong/DependencyCheck) - OWASP dependency-check is a software composition analysis utility that detects publicly disclosed vulnerabilities in application dependencies.
 - [scancode-toolkit](https://github.com/nexB/scancode-toolkit) - ScanCode detects licenses, copyrights, package manifests & dependencies and more by scanning code ... to discover and inventory open source and third-party packages used in your code.
 - [Open Source Insights](https://deps.dev/) - An experimental service developed and hosted by Google to help developers better understand the structure, construction, and security of open source software packages.
+- [OSS Review Toolkit](https://github.com/oss-review-toolkit/ort) - The OSS Review Toolkit (ORT) aims to assist with the tasks that commonly need to be performed in the context of license compliance checks, especially for (but not limited to) Free and Open Source Software dependencies.

 ## Static Application Security Testing
 - [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.